Rok with a soldier inside a bush taxi, Guinea

 Mission Catholique offered me inexpensive accommodation right in the center of the town, next to the main market.
 Simple, but clean and inexpensive rooms were quiet, attracting many fascinating guests to chat with.
 I didn’t dare to leave the guesthouse after dark because of many police checkpoints.

-I met Phillip, a Canadian voluntary worker, retired and well off, who was looking to help a small community in the jungle area close to Kissidougou.
-He had been in Conakry for more than two months trying to import a pick-up truck and get a permission for it.
+I met Phillip, a retired and well-off Canadian volunteer who wanted to help a small community in the jungle near Kissidougou.
+He had already spent more than two months in Conakry trying to import a pick-up truck and get permission to use it.

 The Brouadou project, in the southern area of the country, was set up by a group of nuns, trying to improve simple lives of local population, especially kids.
 I knew immediately that it was going to be a perfect place to cooperate with my idea of supporting children in this part of the world.